 Birth defects (the main risk factor for children and young adults)

 Infections are treated with antibiotics, and our doctors have experience caring for patients with the condition — especially those with mitral valve endocarditis.
 They also take special precautions during surgeries.
-Learn more about valve surgery.
+Learn more about the valve disease program.

 For more information or to make an appointment, please call 1-866-408-6885.